 The highlights of our program are the alignment and adjustment along with the teaching practice.

 The first one serves to understand and master the asana in any detail.
 Special workshops complement them.
 The workshops represent a priceless opportunity for the students to deepen the understanding of the poses and their implications.

 The latter represents the time for the student to experiment what learnt during the frontal hours.

 The students will learn how to structure flow and also how to instruct with efficiency, power and clarity a yoga class.

-He or she will eventually be ready to instruct a 90 minutes class throughout the 200 hrs yoga teacher training in India.
+He or she will eventually be ready to instruct a 90 minutes class throughout the best 200 hrs yoga teacher training in Goa.

 Ashtanga in Sanskrit means eight limbs, mentioned in Patanjali’s Yoga Sutra.
 This technique of yoga contains harmonizing the breath with a succession of postures.
 This process produces powerful internal heat and a plentiful, cleansing sweat that purifies muscles and organs.
 The result is enhanced circulation, a nimble and strong body, and a composed mind.
 Ashtanga Yoga contains different groups of asanas and teachings on vinyasa, drishti, bandhas, mudras, and philosophy.
 This is a great chance for students to practice and know their level of ability, in a supportive group environment and with the inspiration and guidance of a guru.
 Ashtanga can be a perfect foundation for home practitioners and also those who want to teach professionally once they know the arrangement of poses.